nyu-ossd-s20/project-evaluation/OpenStates_evaluation.md

 1. How many commits have been made in the past week? <br>

+On the master branch, there have been 18 commits while on all branches there have been 27 commits.
+This excludes merges.
+There have been 13 merges, and one new pull request in the past week.

 1. When was the most recent commit? <br>

+As I'm writing this at 11:38am March 3rd the most recent commit was a merge 27 minutes ago.

 1. How many issues are currently open? <br>

+30 issues are currently open.

 1. How long do issues stay open? <br>

+The majority of issues are automatically resolved by a bot within a day.
+Other issues I looked at all appeared to be resolved within two days.
 	<!--
 	Take the five closed issues (they can be most recently closed or a sample distributed over time) and look at when each was first reported.
 	Compute the number of days that each was open and take the average.